 Canada Education Savings Grant (CESG)

-Human Resources and Skills Development Canada (HRSDC) provides an incentive for parents, family and friends to save for a child's post-secondary education by paying a grant based on the amount contributed to an RESP for the child.
+Employment and Social Development Canada (ESDC) provides an incentive for parents, family and friends to save for a child's post-secondary education by paying a grant based on the amount contributed to an RESP for the child.
 The CESG money will be deposited directly into the child's RESP.

 Who qualifies for the basic CESG